RestComm/webrtc-test/README.md

 * Starts up a python http(s) server that will serve wait for re-spawn Ajax requests from the web app.
 That is, each browser tab when finished with the phone call from Restcomm it notifies webrtc-test.py that it's done and closes.
 Once webrtc-test.py receives that requests it respawns a browser tab for the same user (this is a way to workaround an issue where after some calls browser tabs performance would degrade)
 * Spawn as many browser tabs as requested targeting the webrtc web app, using a separate username for each to register with Restcomm (from the pool provisioned previously)

 Once that setup is done we can then start the Sipp load scenarios found at [webrtc-load-tests](https://github.com/RestComm/webrtc-test/webrtc-load-tests) towards Restcomm Incoming Number and play a 1-minute media stream.
+Notice that you can use any tool you like to generate traffic towards Restcomm; we are using Sipp as an example.
 For each call this is what happens:
 * Restcomm receives the call and contacts the external service to see what to do with it
 * External service return RCML that instructs Restcomm to call the next available webrtc client and bridge the 2 calls
 * Webrtc client running in the browser tab receives the call from Restcomm and hears the 1-minute media stream sent by Sipp.
 At the same time it sends dummy media stream back